-The proposed financial policies and procedures are developed by the court manager and their designee.
-The proposed financial policies are adopted by a majority vote of the judges and accompanied by an adoption instrument to be signed.
+The proposed financial policies and procedures are developed by the court manager or their designee.
+The proposed financial policies are adopted through established court policy and memorialized via an authoritative document that sets forth the date of adoption.

 B. Enforcement